gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

 ## Plot

-- Chapter 1: Stolen Arms
+- Episode 1: Stolen Arms
-  - Open with arrival in town of the mailbot
+  - Open with arrival in town of the mailbot Eighty-Eight Able-Six
     - One of the bots that came with Dockety, now doing package deliveries between towns
     - Gets all of the characters into the central square for background setting
   - Bluster and Bravo are caught trying to steal weapons from the bots who now live in Rusty Bridge